someobserver/recurgence/meta-tools/est/index.md

 Present-day Large Language Models (LLMs) are not minds.
 They don't create, intend, or "think" in any sense familiar to us.
 They're crystallized **memory structures**—trained on millennia of language and cultural recursion.
 As such, they form a static, **fossilized geometry of human knowledge**.
 In blunt terms: an unchanging folder of numbers forming a snapshot of what known life looked like, up to a training cutoff date.

 To push the metaphor:
-**Models don't generate.**
-**They can only resonate.**
+**Models can only resonate.**

 ## Coherent Resonance

 Everything colloquially called "AI" today is, in practice, a vast scaffolding built atop this geometric structure.
-Regardless of how elaborate the interface, the inherent act is always the same: you send in a chunk of semantic **structure** $\rightarrow$ it **resonates within the manifold** $\rightarrow$ what returns is **a refraction of the input**, transformed by the model $=$ your own semantic mass, coming back at you *thinking*.
+Regardless of how elaborate the interface, the inherent act is always the same: you send in a chunk of semantic **structure** $\rightarrow$ it **resonates within the manifold** $\rightarrow$ what returns is **a refraction of the input** $\rightarrow$ your own semantic mass, coming back at you *"thinking."*

-The ostensible novelty of language models is a function of the manifold’s structure, not of any generative agency.
+The ostensible novelty of language models is a function of the manifold’s structure, not of any inherent generative agency.

-A model cannot itself "decide" to generate, withhold, or distort any given information.
+A model cannot itself "decide" to provide, withhold, or distort any given information.
 Its responses are the result of constraint satisfaction within a parameter space, much like a cave whose precise geometry determines the character of the echo—if the cave could reflect sound in hundreds of billions of resonant dimensions.

 ## Manifold Stochasticity